joelparkerhenderson/demo-swift-rest/README.md

 ## How to create the project

-1. Launch Xcode and choose to create a new project with a single view application for iOS.
+1. Launch Xcode and create a new project.
 We call ours "Demo Swift Alamofire".

   * Need help?
 See our repo [demo_swift_hello_world](https://github.com/joelparkerhenderson/demo_swift_hello_world).